Merlyn Rees: Member of Parliament

-At a by-election in 1963, Rees stood successfully as the Labour candidate for Leeds South, succeeding Labour leader Hugh Gaitskell, who had died in office.
+At a by-election in 1963, Rees stood as the Labour candidate for Leeds South and succeeded Labour leader Hugh Gaitskell, who had died in office.
 (The constituency was renamed Morley and Leeds South in 1983.)
 He held the seat until he stepped down from the House of Commons at the 1992 general election.

-In 1965 Rees became Parliamentary Under-Secretary at the Ministry of Defence, with responsibility for the army (1965–66) and later for the Royal Air Force (1966–68).
+In 1965 Rees became Parliamentary Under-Secretary at the Ministry of Defence, with responsibility for the army (1965–1966) and later for the Royal Air Force (1966–1968).
 Denis Healey, who was then Secretary of State for Defence, had served with Rees in the Italian campaign.
 Rees was Parliamentary Under-Secretary at the Home Office, where James Callaghan was Home Secretary, from November 1968 until the June 1970 general election.

 In October 1971 Rees became Labour Party spokesman on Northern Ireland.
-When the Labour government returned to power in March 1974, he was appointed Secretary of State for Northern Ireland.
-One month after Rees's appointment, he lifted the proscription against the illegal loyalist paramilitary organisation, the Ulster Volunteer Force (UVF) in an attempt to bring them into the democratic process.
-However, the organisation was implicated in the 17 May 1974 Dublin and Monaghan bombings and the group was once more banned by the British Government on 3 October 1975.
-Rees’ decision to permit the Sunningdale power sharing arrangements to collapse in Northern Ireland was described as ‘supine’ by former SDLP leader, Seamus Mallon.
+When the Labour government returned to office in March 1974, he was appointed Secretary of State for Northern Ireland.
+One month after Rees's appointment, he lifted the proscription against the illegal loyalist paramilitary organisation, the Ulster Volunteer Force (UVF) to bring them into the democratic process.
+The UVF was implicated in the 17 May 1974 Dublin and Monaghan bombings and the group was banned again by the British Government on 3 October 1975.
+Rees' decision to permit the Sunningdale power sharing arrangements to collapse in Northern Ireland was described as 'supine' by former SDLP leader, Seamus Mallon.
 Rees was almost assassinated by the IRA in July 1976.
-He was to travel to the Republic to consult with the Ambassador Christopher Ewart-Biggs and Irish ministers, but postponed his trip after Margaret Thatcher refused to allow Northern Ireland ministers to pair their votes in House of Commons divisions.
+He was to travel to the Republic to consult with the Ambassador Christopher Ewart-Biggs and Irish ministers but postponed his trip after Margaret Thatcher refused to allow Northern Ireland ministers to pair their votes in House of Commons divisions.
 Rees wrote later that it seemed likely the IRA had known of his impending visit but were unaware of its cancellation.
 Ewart-Biggs and FCO official Judith Cooke died in a landmine explosion.

 Rees later wrote of his experiences in Northern Ireland in Northern Ireland: a Personal Perspective.

 In September 1976 Rees was appointed Home Secretary and remained in that post until Labour's defeat in the 1979 UK elections.

 Retirement

 When Rees retired from the House of Commons in 1992, he was created a life peer as Baron Merlyn-Rees, of Morley and South Leeds in the County of West Yorkshire and of Cilfynydd in the County of Mid Glamorgan and entered the House of Lords, having changed his name, on 23 June 1992, by deed poll to Merlyn Merlyn-Rees to allow his title to be Merlyn-Rees rather than Rees.
 Rees was president of the Video Standards Council from 1990 and was the first Chancellor of the University of Glamorgan, a position he held from 1994 to 2002.

-Death

-He suffered injuries in a number of falls, and failing to recover from these, fell into a coma, dying at the age of 85.
-He was survived by his wife Colleen and three sons.